Stewards deliberations continue over Triple Eight protest - Speedcafe

 Saturday 11th March, 2023 - 8:24pm

-Stewards are now deliberating on a protest which threatens Triple Eight Race Engineering’s Newcastle 500 one-two.
+Stewards are now deliberating on a protest which threatens Triple Eight Race Engineering’s Thrifty Newcastle 500 one-two.

 A decision will be handed down tomorrow morning after the protest was lodged following Race 1 of the Repco Supercars Championship, Motorsport Australia has announced.